Graphite: A GPU-Accelerated Mixed-Precision Graph Optimization Framework: Evaluation

 \section{Evaluation}

 We evaluate \library{} in terms of the error reduction, runtime performance, and GPU memory usage.
-First, we compare the solver in different precision modes, using problems from Bundle Adjustment in the Large (BAL)~\cite{Agarwal2010}, a popular dataset for least squares and bundle adjustment solvers.
+First, we compare the solver in different precision modes, using small to large problems from Bundle Adjustment in the Large (BAL)~\cite{Agarwal2010}, which serves as a common benchmark across optimization libraries.
 Next, we compare analytic, dynamic, and automatic differentiation modes.
-Lastly, we run full-inertial bundle adjustment with \library{} inside ORB-SLAM3 using maps generated from outdoors sequences in TUM-VI, a well-known dataset for evaluating visual-inertial SLAM systems.
-We run these experiments using a desktop machine equipped with a discrete graphics card, and an NVIDIA Jetson Orin Nano Developer Kit, an embedded robotics platform, to assess the performance of \library{} in high-performance and resource-constrained environments (specifications in \autoref{tab:specs}).
+Lastly, we run full-inertial bundle adjustment with \library{} inside ORB-SLAM3, using maps generated from outdoors sequences in TUM-VI~\cite{schubert2018vidataset}, a well-known dataset for evaluating visual-inertial SLAM systems.
+To assess \library{} in high-performance and resource-constrained environments, we run these experiments on a desktop machine with a 12-core Intel Core i7-12700K CPU at 3.8-4.9 GHz, 10496-core NVIDIA RTX 3090 GPU at 1.9 GHz, and 64 GB RAM, and also on an NVIDIA Jetson Orin Nano with a 6-core ARM Cortex-A78AE CPU at 1.7 GHz, 1024-core NVIDIA Ampere GPU at 1.0 GHz, and 8 GB RAM.
+We use unified memory to store optimizable variables.